 The detailed results can be found in the accompanying excel file.
 By adapting the IBC tool, it shows that IBC can achieve good gains for ECM-4.0 considering that for AI coding, every 1% bit-saving needs about 22% encoding time increase compared with VTM-11.0ecm [2].
 Thus, it is proposed to enable the modified IBC tool for the camera-captured sequences from classA to classE.

+The result with only the encoder change to the EE2-3.2 software is summarized in Table 2.
+The detailed results can be found in the accompanying excel file JVET-Z0157-enc-change.xlsm.

+Table 2.
+The summarized result of the EE2-3.2 software with only the encoder change and with IBC on compared with the ECM-4.0 anchor.